AstroTech Summer School FAQs

-Lodging for summer school participants is still being arranged.
-Please visit our Travel, Lodging, and Site Information page for more information, as it becomes available.
+Lodging for summer school participants can be found on the Travel, Lodging, and Site Information page.
 Or email email@example.com with specific questions.

 Q: What accommodations are possible?

 A: We will do our best to provide accommodations and would be happy to answer questions about accessibility.
 If you wish to discuss accommodations, please send an email addressed to ISEE Director at firstname.lastname@example.org.

 Lodging and Miscellaneous

 Q: Where will participants stay during the summer school?

-A: Please refer to our Travel, Lodging, and Site Info page.
-We will provide more information when we have finalized a contract for accommodations in Berkeley during the summer school.
+A: Please refer to our Travel, Lodging, and Site Info page for accommodations in Berkeley during the summer school.